Hurdle fired, Reds beat Pirates 3-1 in season finale

 Jose Osuna delivered an RBI single for Pittsburgh.
 Trevor Williams (7-9) gave up two runs and five hits in seven innings.
 Tom Prince managed the Pirates, who parted ways with Hurdle after nine seasons shortly before the game’s first pitch.

+Aquino connected in the second.
+He entered the day tied for ninth among major league rookies in home runs even though he didn’t debut until Aug.
+1.

-Hurdle went 735-720 with Pittsburgh, leading the team to three straight playoff appearances from 2013-15.
-The club’s fortunes have ebbed since winning 98 games in 2015.
-The Pirates finished 69-93 this season, the franchise’s worst mark since dropping a major-league worst 105 games in 2010, the year before Hurdle arrived.
+The Pirates finished 69-93, a 13-game drop from 2018 and the franchise’s worst mark since losing a major-league worst 105 games in 2010, the year before Hurdle’s arrival.

-Hurdle addressed the team before leaving PNC Park before the first pitch of what Prince called one of ”the tough days of baseball.”

-”Some of us have been around a while and hurts a little bit,” Prince said.

 BYE STEVE